 When you increase vagal activity, you also increase heart rate variability.
 But how can this be done?
 Even more importantly, how can this be done from home?

+If you're looking for vagus nerve stimulation at home, look no further.
 There's an accessible and effective way to increase overall wellness, calmness, balance, and rejuvenation through vagus nerve stimulation from home.

 Meet Xen by Neuvana!
 This is a form of auricular (ear-based) vagus nerve stimulation that is shown to be a safe and effective method of neurostimulation.